Steve Asmussen walked and waved. Then stopped.

 Rows and rows of fans in section A in the reserved clubhouse seats stood and cheered for Asmussen, moments after Gun Runner and jockey Florent Geroux rolled past in complete control of the 64th Woodward Stakes.
 Old men in sport coats called Asmussen’s name.
 Young women in jeans clapped.
 A man in a Joshua Tree T-shirt yelled for Asmussen like he was his kid brother.
 A teenager bellowed, “Gun Runnnnnnnnner,” over and over.

-“So Saratoga,” he said, awed by the crowd
+Asmussen looked across the seats again.
+“So Saratoga,” he said, awed by the crowd.

 But it was Gun Runner who had awed the crowd.

-Owned by Winchell Thoroughbreds and Three Chimneys Farm, the 4-year-old son of Candy Ride toyed with four rivals, drawing off to win his third consecutive Grade 1 stakes by 10 1/4 lengths over Todd Pletcher’s pair Rally Cry and Neolithic.
+Owned by Winchell Thoroughbreds and Three Chimneys Farm, the 4-year-old son of Candy Ride toyed with four rivals, drawing off to win his third consecutive Grade 1 stakes by 10 1/4 lengths over Todd Pletcher’s pair of Rally Cry and Neolithic.
 Gun Runner finished 1 1/8 miles in 1:47.43.

 “He’s awesome, isn’t he?”
 Asmussen said as he entered the winner’s circle, a month after Gun Runner did the same thing in the Grade 1 Whitney.